AyanD05/WanderLust/README.md

-A resort booking website inspired from Airbnb,
+A resort booking website inspired from Airbnb.